collabnix/kubelabs/Karpenter101/fine-tuning.md

 - The **absolute limit of 5 nodes** applies at all times.

 This setup ensures **controlled, scheduled** deletions while allowing **larger-scale cleanups when necessary**, without over-deleting nodes too quickly.

+## Conclusion

+That brings us to the end of the section on fine tuning Karpenter.
+Next, let's look at the Karpenter upgrade process.

+[Next: Upgrading Karpenter]